07 May Mould

 Testing the home for mould

 In some of the worst homes affected by mould, I could not see any visible mould or smell dampness.
-Mould testing is a complicated procedure that involves moisture mapping to determine the extent of the water-damaged materials, air, dust and/or surface sampling (which are then sent to the lab to be cultured and analysed), use of borescopes and thermal imaging cameras to identify hidden mould and temperature differences, a good understanding of psychrometrics and the hygroscopicity of building materials and so forth.
-If the area of visible mould exceeds one square metre, or if you are experiencing the above symptoms and your health practitioner is unable to identify the cause of your complaint, consider hiring a building biologist or accredited mould remediator to investigate.
+Mould testing is a complicated procedure that may involve moisture mapping using moisture meters to determine the extent of the water-damaged materials; air, dust and/or surface sampling (which are then sent to the lab to be cultured and analysed) and the use of borescopes and thermal imaging cameras to identify hidden mould and moisture.
+If the area of visible mould exceeds one square metre, or if you are experiencing the above symptoms and your health practitioner is unable to identify the cause of your complaint, consider hiring a building biologist or IICRC accredited mould remediator to investigate.

 There is a lot of hype on social media about how to kill mould that is completely unfounded, so I want to set the record straight in relation to the use of bleach, ozone and essential oils and their impact on mould.
 Bleach is ineffective in killing fungi (however, it is effective against bacteria), because it is highly alkaline and may provide the microbes in a water-damaged building with a food source.
 Furthermore, it only ‘bleaches’ the mould until such time that the melanin compounds in the hyphae (the branching filamentous cells of the fungus) recover and, voila, within weeks the mould becomes visible again.
 Similarly, ozone should NEVER be used in a water-damaged building because it is an eye, nose and lung irritant; it is ineffective at killing mould spores; it reacts with numerous volatile organic compounds in a water-damaged building to create more toxic chemicals; it may degrade the colours of surfaces such as paintings; and lastly, it is very reactive with synthetic materials such as plastics, nylon and the rubber backing on carpets and curtains.
 For these reasons, the US Environmental Protection Agency has issued warnings against using ozone inside a building.
 Whilst several studies have confirmed that tea tree and clove essential oils are remarkably effective antifungal agents, they should be used sparingly (or not at all) in mould remediation jobs because the amount required can be toxic to children and to chemically sensitive individuals.
 Furthermore, killing mould is irrelevant when most spores are already ‘dead’ (can’t germinate) but may still cause harm when they are inhaled.